gust/data-challenge/README.md

 Thank you for expressing interest in the Inference Data Scientist position at Gust.
 This challenge is designed to test your ability to organize and interpret data.
-Please submit your answers by 30 November 2018
+Please submit your answers by 10 December 2018

 ## Download Data